 Android devices still top the smartphone sales charts (outside of the U.S., anyways), but the iPad continues to reign supreme in the world of tablets.
-Steve Jobs revealed the tablet as we know it nearly a decade ago, and with this, Apple carved out an entirely new product niche that blurs the line between mobile devices and personal computers.
-This daring move made some big waves throughout the tech industry, and now plenty of other brands such as Samsung and Amazon are making a few excellent tablets of their own in an effort to compete – but not one of them has been able to claim the iPad’s throne.
+Steve Jobs revealed the tablet as we now know it nearly a decade ago, and when he did, Apple effectively created a whole new product category that blurred the line between mobile devices and personal computers.
+This daring move made some big waves throughout the tech industry, and now plenty of other brands such as Samsung and Amazon are making a few great tablets of their own in an effort to compete – but not one of them has managed to usurp the iPad’s throne.

-The enduring success of iPads is a testament to the portability and versatility of these devices, with some of the biggest tech companies jumping into the ring to claim a slice of Apple’s pie (and so far, none have really succeeded in a huge way).
-It’s no mystery why the iPads blew up in the first place: These tablets are perfect for on-the-go entertainment, web browsing, and other daily tasks where a full-sized laptop simply isn’t necessary.
-Your iPad can even be pressed into service as a lightweight laptop-like device with a good wireless Bluetooth keyboard, or better yet, Apple’s own Smart Keyboard if the iPad is one of the newer units with a Smart Connector.
+The enduring success of iPads is a testament to their portability, versatility, and ease of use, with rival tech companies still (so far unsuccessfully) attempting to steal a slice of Apple’s pie (and so far, none have really succeeded in a huge way).
+It’s no mystery why the iPads blew up in the first place: These tablets are perfect for on-the-go streaming, reading, web browsing, and other tasks where a regular laptop and keyboard aren’t necessary.
+That said, your iPad can actually be pressed into service as a lightweight laptop when synced with a good wireless keyboard, or better yet, Apple’s own excellent Smart Keyboard if you’ve got one of the newer iPads sporting a Smart Connector.